Free Resource

 E-E-A-T

-Experience, Expertise, Authoritativeness, Trustworthiness - a framework used by Google’s Search Quality Raters to evaluate content quality.
+Experience, Expertise, Authoritativeness, Trustworthiness.
+A framework used by Google’s Search Quality Raters to evaluate content quality.
+The leading Experience criterion was added in December 2022 to emphasise first-hand familiarity with the topic.
 E-E-A-T is especially critical for YMYL topics, where content accuracy can directly affect a reader’s health, finances, or safety.

 F